aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

     A representation of how the page should be displayed

 Hidden DOM elements don't have a corresponding node in the render tree, and nodes in the render tree are called *frames* or *boxes* in accordance with (與 ...  相符) the CSS model that treats page elements as boxes with `margin`, `border`, `padding`, and position.
-With the DOM and the render tress constructed, the browser can display (or called 'paint') the elements on the page.
+With the DOM and the render trees constructed, the browser can display (or called 'paint') the elements on the page.

 When a DOM change affects the geometry of an element (width or height), such as a change in the thickness of the border or adding more text to a paragraph, resulting in an additional line, the browser needs to recalculate the geometry of the element.
 With the calculated result, the browser will invalidate the part of the render tree that was affected by the change and reconstructs the render tree.
-This process is know as **Reflow (重排，亦称頁面回流)**.
+This process is known as **Reflow (重排，亦称頁面回流)**.
 With the reflow completed, the browser will redraw the affected parts of the screen in a process called **Repaint (重繪)**.

 So before repaints, are that reflows necessary?
-The answer is no. Not all DOM changes affect the geometry.
-For instance, changing the background color of an element won't change its width or height.
-In that case, there is a repaint only (no reflow).
+The answer is no. Not all DOM changes affect geometry.
+For instance, changing the background colour of an element won't change its width or height.
+In that case, there is a repaint only (no-reflow).

 As both repaint and reflow are expensive operations, which will make the UI of a web application less responsive, it's important to reduce their occurrences whenever possible.